scottnonnenberg/blog/pages/posts/2014-09-12-antidotes-for-antiskills.md

 #### Can we eradicate antiskills completely?

 Probably not, and I don't think we should try.
 May we always use them in small amounts, only as necessary for the job at hand!

-#### Toward zen!